 - Use care when purchasing products.
 The best method of managing HHW is to prevent its generation in the first place.
 Select the least toxic item to “do the job” and buy only the necessary amount.

 - Donate unused products.
-If the product is still useable (not expired or damaged), contact local community groups to see if you can donate it.
+If the product is still usable (not expired or damaged), contact local community groups to see if you can donate it.

-- Bring material to the York County Solid Waste Authority’s (YCSWA) free annual HHW Collection Program.
-The Authority conducts a yearly HHW Collection Program on the first Saturday of May from 9:00 AM to 1:00 PM.
-There is no fee for York County residents to participate.
+- Bring material the York County Solid Waste Authority’s (YCSWA) Free Annual HHW Collection Event.
+YCSWA conducts a yearly HHW Collection Event which is typically held on the first Saturday of May from 9:00 AM to 1:00 PM.
+There is no fee for York County residents.
 Businesses and government entities are not eligible to participate.
 The Authority provides this service as part of our integrated waste management system and through a grant from the Pennsylvania Department of Environmental Protection.
 After collection, HHW is transported to hazardous waste facilities that safely manage, and whenever possible, recycle the materials collected.
-Click here for a list of items accepted at the YCSWA Annual HHW Collection Program.
+Click here for 2022 HHW Collection Event information.

-- With the exception of mercury thermometers and thermostats which are not accepted at the York County Resource Recovery Center (RRC), you may legally bring HHW to the RRC for disposal (click here for YCRRC tipping fee information).
-The RRC has a liquids hopper for safer disposal of HHW liquids and also has designated disposal areas for rechargeable batteries and fluorescent tubes.
-Please note there is a one gallon limit per visit for fuel (gasoline, diesel, kerosene) disposal and a 5 bulb/tube limit per visit for fluorescent bulb/tube disposal at the RRC.
+- With the exception of mercury switches, thermometers and thermostats which are not accepted at the York County Resource Recovery Center (YCRRC), you may bring HHW to the YCRRC for disposal along with other household waste (click here for YCRRC tipping fee information).
+The YCRRC has a liquids hopper for safer management of HHW liquids.
+Please note there is a one gallon limit per visit for fuel (gasoline, diesel, kerosene) disposal and a 5 bulb/tube limit per visit for fluorescent bulbs/tubes.

 - If you are considering disposing of HHW in your regular trash, we strongly urge you to first contact your garbage hauler to find out what materials they will accept at the curb.
 The Pennsylvania Department of Environmental Protection offers these recommendations when disposing of HHW in the trash: